rohitshaw457/DIGITAL-MUSIC-STORE-ANALYSIS-SQL/README.md

 10) We want to find out the most popular music Genre for each country.
 We determine the most popular genre as the genre with the highest amount of purchases.
 Write a query that returns each country along with the top Genre.
 For countries where the maximum number of purchases is shared return all Genres.

  ## 📄 Solutions Preview
-Below are two slides showing solutions from the deck:
+Below are the two slides showing solutions from the deck:
 ![Solution Slide 1](Solution%20Deck/Solution-1.png)
 ![Solution Slide 2](Solution%20Deck/Solution-2.png)

+## 💡 Insights Gained
+- Explored database schema deeply and validated relationships, enhancing understanding of table design and data integrity.
+- Constructed complex joins and aggregations to derive key metrics like top spenders and revenue hotspots, strengthening analytical thinking.
+- Leveraged CTEs and window functions to solve layered problems such as country-specific rankings and genre analysis.
+- Employed subqueries and filters for targeted insights improving precision in query logic.
+- Translated SQL results into clear findings, improving the ability to derive actionable recommendations and support data-driven decision-making.